Anxiety in Pregnancy After Miscarriage: CBT & EMDR Therapy That Actually Helps.

 Research shows that women pregnant after miscarriage are twice as likely to experience anxiety compared to those without a history of loss (Geller et al., 2004).
 More recent studies paint an even clearer picture: women with a history of miscarriage show significantly higher levels of pregnancy-specific anxiety during the first trimester compared to women without prior loss (Bergner et al., 2008).

-A 2025 systematic review found that within six weeks following miscarriage, a significant proportion of women experience anxiety, depression, and stress—and these symptoms often persist into subsequent pregnancies.
+You're not alone — what the research shows that within six weeks following miscarriage, a significant proportion of women experience anxiety, depression, and stress—and these symptoms often persist into subsequent pregnancies.
 The study highlighted that up to 23 million miscarriages occur worldwide each year, affecting approximately 15% of all recognized pregnancies (Quenby et al., 2021).

 Perhaps most telling: recent research from 2024 revealed that women with a history of pregnancy loss face an elevated long-term risk of developing anxiety and stress-related disorders, even years after the loss (Shen et al., 2024).